shewa12/svn-guide-to-upload-wp-plugin/README.md

-# SVN Workflow for Managing WordPress Plugin
+# SVN Guide for Managing WordPress Plugin

 This guide outlines a step-by-step process for managing your WordPress plugin to add/update in the WordPress repository using SVN (Subversion).
 SVN is a version control system that helps you track changes, collaborate with others, and maintain a history of your project.